mvysny/jdbi-orm-vaadin-crud-demo/README.md

 Please see the [Vaadin Boot](https://github.com/mvysny/vaadin-boot#preparing-environment) documentation on how you run, develop and package this Vaadin-Boot-based app.

+To run the app, simply run the `Main.main()` method from your IDE.

 ## Database

-Without the database, we could store the categories and reviews into session only, which would then be gone when the server rebooted.
-We will use the [Vaadin-on-Kotlin](http://vaadinonkotlin.eu/)'s SQL database support.
-To make things easy we'll use in-memory H2 database which will be gone when the server is rebooted - *touche* :-D
+To make things easy we'll use in-memory H2 database.
+We'll use the [jdbi-orm-vaadin](https://gitlab.com/mvysny/jdbi-orm-vaadin) library to create Grid filters easily.

 We will use [Flyway](https://flywaydb.org/) for database migration.
 Check out [Bootstrap](src/main/java/com/vaadin/starter/skeleton/Bootstrap.java) on how the [migration scripts](src/main/resources/db/migration) are ran when the app is initialized.